 born into a family of artisan wine makers going back to the 16th century, ute grew up in the rhine valley with a deep respect and passion for nature and craftsmanship.

-ute’s jewellery practice is enriched by her experience in other mediums such as sculpture, textiles, paper and ceramics. her journalistic background continues to inform her practice: she thinks carefully about her work and its context in society and the environment, while seeking a dialog with other artist and advocating sustainability.
+ute’s jewellery practice is enriched by her experience in other mediums such as sculpture, textiles, paper and ceramics. her journalistic background continues to inform her practice: she thinks carefully about her work and its context in society and the environment.

 ute is an artist-maker who cares about every aspect of her craft including the materials she uses. actively engaged in campaigning for ethical ‘good practice’ from mine to jewellery-box, ute is striving to apply the most sustainable studio practices: using fairtrade gold, 100% recycled silver, recycled packaging materials, and substituting traditional toxic resins with bio-resins derived from sunflowers.